gramineproject/gramine/Documentation/sgx-intro.rst

       compromises security.
 Any problem outside TCB is not a |~| vulnerability, i.e. |~| should not compromise security.

-      In context of Graphene there is also a |~| different meaning (:term:`Thread Control Block`).
+      In context of Gramine there is also a |~| different meaning (:term:`Thread Control Block`).
 Those two should not be confused.

    Thread Control Structure